top of page

 Biography by Dr Karen Smyth

-Agnes de Berry married Judge William Paston when he was 42; she was 20 years his junior.
-The co-heiress of Hertfordshire knight Sir Edmund Berry, she brought more to the marriage than mere financial gain.
+Agnes de Berry married Judge William Paston, who had neglected matrimony in favour of his legal career.
+He was 42, she was 20 years his junior.
+As the co-heiress of Hertfordshire knight Sir Edmund Berry, she brought prestige, lands and financial gain to the marriage.
+She also brought astute capability in managing practical affairs of both estates and family.
 While William was away attending to his legal duties, Agnes was in charge of the estates in Norfolk, acting as a more than capable deputy, dealing with the demands placed upon her as well as providing William with several children.
-The marriage was not only advantageous: it appears also to have been happy, judging from their correspondence.
+The marriage, however, was not only advantageous, it appears also to have been happy, judging from their correspondence.
 Following William's death in 1444, Agnes remained as the matriarch of her family as they continued on their upward path.
 She was buried in Whitefriars, Norwich.
 Our date of Agnes' birth is an estimate, based on her being 22 years younger than her husband William at the time of their marriage in 1420.

 Full biography coming soon